 So life beyond the grave is bound up in the life that we live here and now, and this is because the blood of Jesus Christ and the way that we are living prepares us for walking with Christ eternally.
 Now in this same chapter of John, in verses 1 through 6, think of this in terms of John 17:3—that eternal life is to know God.

-I John 2:1-2 My little children, these things write I unto you, that you sin not.
-And if any man sin, we have an advocate with the Father, Jesus Christ the righteous: And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.
+I John 2:1-2 My little children, these things write I to you, so that you may not sin.
+And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
+And He Himself is the propitiation for our sin,: and not for ours only but also for the whole world.

-There's a great deal of encouragement.
+There is a great deal of encouragement there.
 God is looking at the overall picture of what we do with our life.
-He knows that we're not going to complete the course without sinning, so He looks beyond that—to the attitude, and so we sin once in a while, and He is certainly willing to forgive it.
-Graciously He will do it and generously and quickly He'll forgive sin.
+He knows that we are not going to complete the course without sinning, so He looks beyond that—to the attitude, and so we sin once in a while, and He is certainly willing to forgive it.
+Graciously He will do it and generously and quickly He will forgive sin.
 He wants us to understand that, but He wants us headed in the right direction and putting ourselves into it.
 Look at verse 3.

-I John 2:3 And hereby we do know that we know him, if we keep his commandments.
+I John 2:3 Now by this we know that we know Him, if we keep His commandments.

 Now in this series we did not even consider faith and love.
 Faith undergirds the entire process and it manifests itself as a reality in our lives through love.
 Now turn with me and we will conclude in John 14, and in verse 6.

 Let me put that in a little bit different way.
-Nobody will be in God's kingdom who is not living "the way."
-Nobody will be in God's kingdom who is not living the truth.
-Nobody will be in God's kingdom who is not living the life.
+Nobody will be in God's Kingdom who is not living "the way."
+Nobody will be in God's Kingdom who is not living the truth.
+Nobody will be in God's Kingdom who is not living the life.
 This is three ways of saying the same thing.
 Jesus did them all.
-That's the pattern.
+That is the pattern.
 We are to follow Him—that is, to "ape" Him.